chatzakis/frondend-engine-for-text-based-games/README.md

 All nodes are described in the **'nodes'** property of the JSON file.
 Each node has an **id** property which sets it apart from the other nodes.
 The nodes must be in arithmetic order in the JSON file.
 The **text** property includes the content of the node - the state of the story.
 It can include HTML code for better readability and functionality.
+The **narration** property sets an audio narration for the current node.
+The narration is played when the player clicks on the text.
 The **image** property sets a custom background for the current node.
 The **options** property describes all the options available from this node.
 At the beginning of the JSON file the **starting** node, the **losing** and **final nodes** must be described as shown below: <br>